[last updated Wednesday 20 May, 4pm]

-Thank you to everyone who has responded to the Museums Aotearoa online survey where you can share your questions, responses and plans.
-This is helping us to understand the main areas of concern so we can raise these with government and other agencies to get the best advice and support possible for museums and galleries nationally.
+Thank you to everyone who has responded to Museums Aotearoa surveys and messages.
+Please continue to contact us with any information to share, questions, concerns or suggestions, so we can raise these with government and other agencies to get the best advice and support possible for museums and galleries nationally.

 Aotearoa NZ information

-NZ Government Covid-19 website - this includes the alert levels
+NZ Government Covid-19 website - this includes guidelines for operating at the alert levels

 Ministry of Health